Agell203/Analysis-Of-Regional-Profit-Margins/README.md

 The dataset was acquired from from kaggle, it has 14 columns and 2500 rows that consist of

-ID
+ID,
-Order ID
+Order ID,
-Ship Date
+Ship Date,
-Shipping Method
+Shipping Method,
-Category
+Category,
-Sub-Category
+Sub-Category,
-Country
+Country,
-Region
+Region,
-State
+State,
-Postal Code
+Postal Code,
-Product Name
+Product Name,
-Customer
+Customer,
-Quantity
+Quantity,
-Shipping cost
+Shipping cost,